Last updated March 1st, 2023

 Nowadays all memorial cards are printed digitally.
 This makes them very durable even without any extra finishing.
 Digital printing paper is always heavily coated.
 It is almost like a sheet of plastic.

-So 300gsm appears to be the sweet spot paper weight for memorial cards – and this is what we use.
+So 300gsm paper appears to be the sweet spot paper weight for memorial cards – and this is what we use.

 Toner that is used by digital printing differs from traditional printers’ ink.
 It consists of tiny plastic particles that form image on electrically charged drum and then they get fused to the paper using high temperature.

-After printing digitally we already have very durable prints compared to prints done in pre-digital era.
+After printing digitally we already have very durable prints compared to prints done in the pre-digital era.
 Lamination (plastic finish or plastic film coating) comes on top of that.

 Lamination gives memorial cards their shiny / glossy look and greatly improves durability of the cards.